-11 Tie Breaker (All Year Groups)
+10 Tie Breaker (Year 7-11)

-- 11.1 Where there are more applications than places remaining in any of the oversubscription categories, the order in which places will be allocated will be determined by the distance between the child's home address (as defined by this policy) and either the Clocktower site or the Beulah site (whichever is closer) with those living nearest that site receiving highest priority. - 11.2 Distance will be measured using London Borough of Croydon's computerised geographic information system (GIS) in a straight line from the child's home address to the designated entrance of the either the Clocktower site or the Beulah site, using geographical reference points by the National Land and Property Gazetteer (NLPG). - 11.3 Where the child lives in a multi-dwelling building (for example, an apartment block), distance will be measured from same specific reference point in the building so that the distance will be the same for all children living there. - 11.4 Where two or more children live an equal distance from the Clocktower site or the Beulah site (including where they live in the same multi-dwelling building), the order in which places are allocated will be determined by random allocation supervised by someone who is independent of the Academy.
+- 10.1 Where there are more applications than places remaining in any of the oversubscription categories, the order in which places will be allocated will be determined by the distance between the child's home address (as defined by this policy) and the Academy with those living nearest receiving highest priority. - 10.2 Distance will be measured using London Borough of Croydon's computerised geographic information system (GIS) in a straight line from the child's home address to the designated entrance of the Academy using geographical reference points by the National Land and Property Gazetteer (NLPG). - 10.3 Where the child lives in a multi-dwelling building (for example, an apartment block), distance will be measured from same specific reference point in the building so that the distance will be the same for all children living there. - 10.4 Where two or more children live an equal distance from the Academy (including where they live in the same multi-dwelling building), the order in which places are allocated will be determined by random allocation supervised by someone who is independent of the Academy.